PundiAI/fx-docs/developers/cross-chain/send-to-fx.md

-# External Cross Chain
+# sendToFx

-external cross chain means that the contract deployed on other chains communicates with f(x)Core through cross chain bridge to realize cross chain with f(x)Core.
+sendToFx cross chain means that the contract deployed on other chains communicates with f(x)Core through cross chain bridge to realize cross chain with f(x)Core.

 supported external chains: